rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+### TwitterShareButton
+Creates a Twitter sharing button on the page

+text
+:	the default text of the tweet

+    defaults to the page's title

+url
+:	the URL to share in the tweet

+	defaults to the current page's URL

+class
+:	the class to assign to the `<a>` tag

 # If Statements
 If statements will check if a certain statement is true, and if it is, add the code inside.
 We also support the use of `{if:Else}` delimiters that will add a different code block if false.
 For example: